 - Pain and suffering, loss of companionship for a spouse, and loss of parental guidance for a child.

 Time Is Limited When it Comes to Filing a Medical Malpractice Lawsuit

-Per Florida Statutes §95.11(4)(b), you generally have two years from the date when you knew or should have known that the medical malpractice occurred to take legal action, but no more than four years in total from the date of the malpractice.
+Per Florida Statutes §95.11(4)(b), you generally have two years from the date when you knew or should have known that the medical malpractice occurred to take legal action, but no more than two years in total from the date of the malpractice.

 If this two-year period expires before you act, you may lose your ability to take legal action against the healthcare providers who caused you unnecessary harm.

 We can discuss how the statute of limitations pertains to your case during your free consultation.